 Automobile collisions can result in devastating and catastrophic personal injuries or death.
 Although these collisions arise out of a variety of circumstances, a catastrophic car accident or collision is typically due to a driver’s failure to obey common sense safety rules or to exercise reasonable care.
-Other times, it can be due to poor road design or even defects in vehicles.
+Other times, it can be due to poor road design or even vehicle defects.

 The Simon Law Firm, P.C. specializes in handling injuries caused by motor vehicles, whatever the cause may be.
-Learn more about all of these causes below:
+Learn more about the top causes of car accidents below:

 - Creates the greater potential for losing control of a vehicle